Requirements

 -

-Confident movements performed with ease and control
+confident movements performed with ease and control, and

 -

-An ability to interpret and express the varying artistic qualities and appropriate styles
+an ability to interpret and express the varying artistic qualities and appropriate styles.

 Dancer’s Own Choreographic Award

-Introduced in 2013, this award recognises and promotes choreography in the competition and gives the opportunity to explore creativity and imagination.
+Introduced in 2013, this award recognises and promotes choreography in the competition and gives opportunity to explore creativity and imagination.

 Criteria for Choreographic Award